jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 kudzu:azure-simple jmspring$
 ```

 This will create public and private keys for the Flux repository.
-We will assign the public key under the following heading: **Adding the Repository Key**.
+We will assign the public key under the following heading: [Adding the Repository Key](#adding-the-repository-key).

 #### Forking the Repository